Princess Eugenie: Activities

 Eugenie receives no allowance from the Privy Purse.
 She does, however, undertake occasional public engagements, which are usually connected with the charities she supports, including the Teenage Cancer Trust and Children in Crisis.
 In 2018, Children in Crisis merged with Street Child, a children's charity active in multiple countries, with Eugenie still serving as an ambassador.

 Eugenie and her sister represented their father at a service of thanksgiving for her aunt, Diana, Princess of Wales, in 2007.
 In 2008, she performed her first solo public engagement, opening a Teenage Cancer Trust's unit for young cancer patients in Leeds.

 On 2 June 2011, Eugenie visited the Royal National Orthopaedic Hospital (RNOH) with her father as one of her first official engagements.
 In April 2012 she agreed to be patron for the hospital's Redevelopment Appeal, which was her first patronage.
 In 2014, Eugenie re-opened the children's unit at the RNOH.
 In 2014, she partnered with Daisy London Jewellery to create a limited edition charity bracelet to benefit the RNOH's Appeal.
 Eugenie became patron of the RNOH Charity in March 2019.
 In the same year she was named patron of Horatio's Garden, a charity that creates gardens for patients in NHS spinal injury centres.

 In January 2013, Eugenie and her sister promoted Britain overseas in Germany.
 In 2016, Eugenie, along with her mother and sister, collaborated with British contemporary artist Teddy McDonald.
 The painting on canvas, titled Royal Love, was painted at Royal Lodge and exhibited in London prior to being sold with all proceeds from the sale of the painting donated by McDonald to the charity Children in Crisis.
 Eugenie and her sister became Patrons of the Teenage Cancer Trust in June 2016.
-She is also Patron of the Coronet Theatre, the European School of Osteopathy, the Tate Young Patrons and, alongside her mother, the Elephant Family, of which her uncle and aunt, the King and the Queen Consort, were joint presidents.
+She is also Patron of the Coronet Theatre, the European School of Osteopathy, the Tate Young Patrons and, alongside her mother, the Elephant Family, of which her uncle and aunt, the King and Queen, are joint presidents.
 In 2016, Eugenie visited a safe house run by The Salvation Army and met with victims of sexual abuse and modern slavery.